aeternity/protocol/node/api/channels_api_usage.md

 Even if a proper protocol is in place for reaching an agreement, there might be a need of the ability to cancel update.
 This is only possible while the FSM is waiting for an authentication by this particular client.
-Once an update is authenticated by the client, it can not be canceled by this client.
+Once an update is authenticated by a client, that client can no longer cancel it.

 The FSM produces two types of transactions according to how many authentications are required for them: